 CTA in neonates with high output cardiac failure is technically challenging due to the small volumes of contrast and very rapid passage of contrast through the circulation.

 The dilated feeding and draining vessels appear as flow-voids on T2.
 MRA may also be performed which would better delineate vascular anatomy.

 Angiography remains the gold standard in full characterisation of the lesion.
 It enables to individually catheterise feeding vessels.
 Venous drainage is via the median prosencephalic vein (MPV) , the straight sinus (if present) and then out via the transverse/sigmoid sinuses.
 By definition there should be no drainage to other components of the deep venous system 6.

 Treatment and prognosis

-Prior to endovascular intervention, prognosis was dismal, with 100% mortality without treatment and 90% mortality is surgical attempts 5.
+Prior to endovascular intervention, prognosis was dismal, with 100% mortality without treatment and 90% mortality following surgical attempts 5.

 Ideally embolisation is deferred until 6 months of age for choroidal VGM and later for mural types, to allow the cavernous sinus to mature.
 If cardiac failure is refractory to medical management, embolisation may be performed sooner.